Applications for projects for Fall 2018/Spring 2019 are now being accepted. Deadline extended to April 23.

 All student proposals must be reviewed for approval by a faculty member relevant to the proposed project.

 The CCA provides funding for materials and fees directly related to create and produce the proposed project.
 Travel expenses are supported only for visiting artists.
 Reception, food and beverage costs are not funded.
 Equipment or software purchases are also not funded.
+Applicants must be part of the Cornell community through project completion.

 All publicity for CCA-sponsored events must give credit for CCA sponsorship (see Grantee Resources).